AstaJoks/Ri-cine-photo/README.md

   - Scroll back down to the "Pages" section to retrieve the deployed link.

-The live link can be found here -
+The live link can be found [here](https://astajoks.github.io/ri-cine-photo/)

 # Credits

-## Code
+## Content

-- Reference Code which I used to create my Image and quote cards [CSS Responsive Card & Hover Effects with Flexbox | HTML CSS3 Tutorials 2021](https://www.youtube.com/watch?v=qXRYMdvq_Dc).
+- Instructions of how to create my Image and quote cards [CSS Responsive Card & Hover Effects with Flexbox | HTML CSS3 Tutorials 2021](https://www.youtube.com/watch?v=qXRYMdvq_Dc).

 ## Resources